RadomirPopovicFON/ComputerVision_Homography/README.md

 # ComputerVision_Homography
 Homography estimator from Computer Vision course

-*Repository will be updated in the following period with more elaborated computations*
+*Repository will be updated in the following period with elaborated explanation/analysis of the metrics, further examples and more sophisticated image descriptors for achieving better results.*

 Tasks are the following:
 - Given some low derivative image, transform it via regular affine transformation.